eriik0110/Notifications-page/README.md

-# Notifications-page
-Notifications page using JS, HTML and CSS

 ## The challenge

 The challenge is to build out this notifications page and get it looking as close to the design as possible.